felipe-alvarezv/telegram-discord-application/README.md

 Channel IDs:<br>
 After entering the correct credentials, the script must be executed a second time to create 'channels.json'.
 This file will contain the names and IDs of the channels separated by a delimeter.
 The name is irrelevant, but the channel's ID must be valid.

-How to get the Telegram channel ID?
+How to get the Telegram channel ID?<b>

+<b>Bugs/Issues</b>
+If any issues are found it would be appreciated if they are reported, thank you.<br>